google/rich-test-results/HOWTO.md

           </toolchain>
         </toolchains>

-1. If you are unsing IntelliJ install the `Maven Integration` plugin and in `Project Settings > Maven` set the `Maven Home Directory` to wherever you put maven in step 1 (it should point to the directory which contains the `bin` directory).
+1. If you are using IntelliJ install the `Maven Integration` plugin and in `Project Settings > Maven` set the `Maven Home Directory` to wherever you put maven in step 1 (it should point to the directory which contains the `bin` directory).